AKASHNEGI-github/MCA-Notes/Computer_Networks.md

 - **Hybrid Topology** - It is a combination of different topologies to form a new topology.
 It helps to ignore the drawback of a particular topology and helps to pick the strengths from other.

 ### What are Nodes and Links
-- **Nodes** - Any communicating device in a network is called a Node.
-It can send/receive data and information within a network.
+- **Nodes** - Any communicating device that can send/receive data and information within a network is called a Node.
 Example - computers, laptops, printers, servers, modems.
 - **Links** - A link or edge refers to the connectivity between two nodes in the network.
 It includes the type of connectivity (wired or wireless) between the nodes and protocols used for one node to be able to communicate with the other.